 Isn’t that cool?
 You know what is even better?
 They were delicious!

 MiMi’s Thoughts on This Big Batch Chocolate Chip Cookie Recipe:

 The recipe came from my new neighbor who brought it over as a welcome to the neighborhood gift.
 As we were still introducing ourselves I put the tray of cookies on the picnic table where my kids were sitting and they started right in on them.

-I have a reputation for being a pretty good baker so imagine my surprise when Collin said ” hey mom, these cookies are even better than yours.”
+I have a reputation for being a pretty good baker so imagine my surprise when my youngest son said ” hey mom, these cookies are even better than yours.”
 What?
 Seriously?